 However, even these newer magnitude scales have their limitations.
 Thus, a more uniformly applicable extension of the magnitude scale was developed known as the moment magnitude.
 This scale, especially for larger earthquakes, gives the most reliable estimate of earthquake size.

 According to the United States Geological Survey, moment is a physical quantity proportional to the slip on the fault multiplied by the area of the fault surface that slips; it is related to the total energy released in the earthquake.
 The moment is estimated from seismograms.
 The moment is then converted into a number similar to other earthquake magnitudes by a standard formula.
 The result is called the moment magnitude.
 The moment magnitude provides an estimate of earthquake size that is valid over the complete range of magnitudes, a characteristic that was lacking with the three previously discussed magnitude scales.

 As one might imagine, a seismic station should be insensitive to ambient noise sources, both human and environmental, as possible.
 This is so that the sensitivity for earthquake generated signals is high.
 Thus, it is imperative that these stations be installed as far away from humans and oceans as possible.
 This means that seismic stations are generally installed in remote areas, which requires a housing that is both easily transportable, but also impervious to external weather inclemency.

 Peli Products designs and manufactures the toughest, high-impact resistant, dust proof, chemical resistant and IP67 watertight cases for extreme protection.
 Equipped with ball-bearing wheels and a telescopic handle, Peli cases are not only highly protective, but also perfect for transporting sensitive equipment to just about anywhere you need your equipment to go.

-To learn more about how Peli cases can help you, click on the button below to download a free guide.
+To learn more about how Peli cases can help you, click on the button below.